valinet/ExplorerPatcher/README.md

 The `settings.ini` file contains, among the offsets for the various hooked/exploited functions, a few parameters that you can tweak:

 * `General\AllowImmersiveContextMenus = 1` will show the new context menus in Explorer instead of the legacy one
+* `General\AllowModernSearchBox = 1` will leave the modern search box enabled in File Explorer
 * `General\AllocConsole = 1` will show a console when the application runs (useful for diagnostics).

 The rest of the parameters that you can tweak and have them work with the application are located in the registry and are described [here](https://github.com/valinet/ExplorerPatcher/issues/9).